kevinslin/seed-tldr/vault/common.atq.md

 `atq -q {{a}}`

-- Show jobs of all users (run as super user):
+- Show jobs of all users (run as superuser):

 `sudo atq`